 Instructions for Licensure Application

 Due to the current situation surrounding COVID-19, we ask that all applicants NOT send mail to the board office that requires signature to receive the delivery.
 Please utilize other tracking options for your mailed documents.
-Staff will be checking mail daily but cannot guarantee to be in the office at delivery times.
+Staff will still be checking mail daily.

 All applicants must complete the online application prior to starting the background check process.

 Processing Time Information

 Applicants must submit all application documents in one package to avoid processing delays.
 Materials requested to be sent directly to the board office by third parties must be requested at the time of the application submission to avoid delays.
 Processing time varies for each application but in total may take up to 4 months.

 You may check the status of your application at any time by logging in to your dashboard.
 Allow 5-7 business days from the date the materials are received for your dashboard to be updated.